kanchangiri67/Factify/README.md

 It combines:
 - `PaddleOCR` for extracting text from images
-- `Ollama` for running local LLMs like TinyLLaMA
+- `Ollama` for running local LLMs like TinyLLaMA or larger models like Llama3
 - `Gradio` to provide a sleek and interactive web UI

 How it Works: